Aspirinsmurf/risky-plays-calculator/README.md

 # Normal rolls

-The syntax for a normal d6 roll is n, where n is the target number.
+The syntax for a normal d6 roll is *n*, where *n* is the target number.

-**Example:** A human lineman attempts a 4+ dodge out of a tackle zone.
+**Example:** A human lineman attempts a 4+ dodge.
 The syntax is ``4``.

-Use this syntax when the player in question doesn't have a skill that lets you re-roll the result.
+Use this syntax when the player doesn't have a skill re-roll for that action.

 # Skill Rolls
 There are five re-roll skills in the game: dodge, pass, catch, sure hands, and sure feet.